A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Non-Reciprocal Quarrelling

-Laruelle and Valenciano (2005a: 30-31) claim to have proven that no decisiveness measure of voting power displays the quarrelling paradox based on this conception, which, if true, would seem to call into question our claim that any standard postulate based on a non-monotonic conception of quarrelling is unreasonable.
+Laruelle and Valenciano (2005a: 30-31) claim to have proven that no decisiveness measure of voting power displays the quarrelling paradox based on this conception, which, if true, would seem to call into question our claim that any (standard) quarrel postulate based on a conception of quarrelling disposed to induce non-monotonicity over quarrellers is unreasonable.
 The problem with their proof, however, is that it relies on a formalization of the notion of decisiveness that is suited only for monotonic games, i.e., it counts a voter as decisive only if its vote agrees with the outcome (2005a: 22).
 They do this presumably because they did not realize that the LV-quarrel, like the FM-quarrel, also violates monotonicity.
 But as noted earlier, in non-monotonic games, players may have an incentive to vote strategically (i.e., vote against the outcome they prefer) and can be decisive even in divisions in which they have voted against the outcome.
 And once we adopt the formalization of decisiveness broad enough to cover non-monotonic games, their proof fails, as we can see with two simple counterexamples.
 Consider the three-player monotonic binary voting game for which $\mathcal{W}=\{\{1,2,3\}, \{1,2\}, \{1,3\}\}$.
 The Penrose-Banzhaf measure yields an a priori voting power for player 2 equal to $\frac{1}{4}$, since it is decisive in two of the eight logically possible divisions.
-If we impose an LV-quarrel of player $1$ against player $2$, however, then player $2$'s Penrose-Banzhaf measure rises to $\frac{1}{2}$, in violation of the standard quarrel postulate based on the LV-quarrel.
+If we impose an LV-quarrel of player $1$ against player $2$, however, then player $2$'s Penrose-Banzhaf measure rises to $\frac{1}{2}$, in violation of the quarrel postulate based on the LV-quarrel.
 Even more starkly, in dictator-rule voting with three players, if the dictator engages in an LV-quarrel against one of the dummies, then the dummy is transformed into an (anti-)dictator.

-The third thing to note is what happens when we combine asymmetry and non-reciprocality.
-Consider an asymmetric non-recripocal strong {\sc yes}-quarrel of $i$ against $j$.
+Consider now an asymmetric non-recripocal strong {\sc yes}-quarrel of $i$ against $j$.
 Again, it is easy to verify that such a quarrel does not satisfy monotonicity.
-Further, since such a quarrel is the asymmetric variant of an LV-quarrel, one might expect, as in Corollary~\ref{cor:s-s-n}, that it also be supremely non-monotonic.
-Yet in fact this is not the case: it is quasi-monotonic!
+Indeed, like the reciprocal version, it also satisfies DNMQ: